dooboolab-community/react-native-iap/README.md

 * Recently, `react-native-iap` version 3 has been updated very prompty for migration issues.
 Don't get suprised too much on why it is bumping up version so quickly these days.
   1. Migrated to new `androidx` apis.
   2. Migrated to new `android` billing client which is `2.0.+`.
      - [acknowledgePurchase](https://developer.android.com/reference/com/android/billingclient/api/BillingClient#acknowledgepurchase) has been added in `3.2.0` which is very important.
   3. New [purchase flow](#new-purchase-flow)
   4. More is comming in ios `13+`.

 ## Breaking Changes
 * Migrated to Android X in `3.1.0`.
 Please check the [Migration Guide](#migration-guide).
 * Recommended to use `3.2.0` or above for `react-native-iap@3.0.+` users.
-  - You know should [acknowledge purchase](#acknowledge-purchase-in-android) with non-consumable and subscription purchase from `3.0.0`.
+  - Now, you should [acknowledge purchase](#acknowledge-purchase-in-android) with non-consumable and subscription purchase from `3.0.0`.
 See more about [acknowledgePurchase](https://developer.android.com/reference/com/android/billingclient/api/BillingClient#acknowledgepurchase).
   - If you are using version `3.0.0` ~ < `3.2.0`, please use `acknowledgePurchase` via [google-api-nodejs-client](https://github.com/googleapis/google-api-nodejs-client/).
 You can use method like `androidpublisher.purchases.subscriptions.acknowledge`.

 ## Playstore & Itunnesconnect configuration